 As a result you’ll receive a simple one-page website with draft content.
 Then you can change it to yours original, and customize the site’s design.
 But the most part of web page has already done.

 Weebly.
 Weebly templates appear to be more flexible in terms of design customization.
 First, users can switch them.
 Second, users can use third-party templates for Weebly (there are many designers who create themes for this particular site builder).
 Third, there’s an advanced HTML/CSS editor that lets you tweak the site’s code.

 Wix vs. Weebly.
-Wix has a better choice of templates.
+Wix has a better choice of templates and it has Artificial Design Intelligence tool.
 However, they offer no value to those who want to get under the hood.

 Wix.
 Wix support center is comprised of training videos, how-to articles and Wix Forum.
 You may also submit a ticket.
 Their Knowledge Center is huge.
 I had so many questions about the platform and it was very easy to find the answers there.

 Weebly.
 Weebly has a Support Center, Inspiration Center, free phone and live chat support.
 You can also contact one of their experts via email.

 Weebly vs Wix.
 Both offer enough support resources.
 Weebly gets higher scores for its livechat and phone support.